One in three people sleep less than seven hours each night. One in three people are obese. There might be a connection there.

 This ought to be a “wake up” call for coaches and others involved in extracurricular activities as well.
 If I were a coach, I’d want my athletes in bed no later than 10 pm, and getting 8-9 hours of sleep each night.
 Their brains and bodies need the sleep to perform as well.

-Kids who went to sleep earlier, and at a consistent time throughout the week, are more likely to be healthy and lean.
+Kids who went to sleep earlier, and at a consistent time throughout the week, were more likely to be healthy and lean.

 One additional interesting finding…according to the study, females are at a greater risk of becoming overweight than males with dysfunctional sleep patterns.
 In my opinion, this sets the stage for them to develop polycystic ovary syndrome in young adulthood as well.